The size exemption does not apply to Public Limited or Public Unlimited companies.

-(Section 350 Companies Act 2014).
+(Section 280A Companies Act 2014 as inserted by Companies (Accounting) Act 2017).
 The fact that a company is entitled to an exemption on the basis of its size must be certified by its auditors.

 Small company “size/ abridgement exemption” statements: